DonovanGROUT/DonovanGROUT/README.md

 <div align="right"><a href="#version-française">🇫🇷 Passer en Français</a></div>

 Full stack web developer, based in Caen, I've obtained my **Web and Web Mobile Developer** professional title in May 2025, following my O'Clock training (2024-2025).
-I'm looking for new challenges: work-study as an Application Developer Designer or a permanent position in web development, and I'm also getting ready to launch my business as a micro-entrepreneur.
+I am currently preparing to launch my business as a freelance web developer specializing in accessibility.

 ## 🚀 About